 Generic brands of metolachlor are available.
 Growers should be aware that some generics (Brawl and Medal are exceptions) are not the same as Dual Magnum.
 Metolachlor is a mixture of four stereo-isomers.
 Two of the isomers (referred to as S-metolachlor) are herbicidally active whereas the other two isomers (referred to as R-metolachlor) have little herbicidal activity.
 Labels for most generic brands refer to the active ingredient as "metolachlor", meaning it is the mixture of active and inactive isomers.
 The active ingredient in Dual Magnum is "S-metolachlor", the active isomers.
-Georgia research has shown that "metolachlor" products applied at the same rate as "S-metolachlor" products will likely not provide the same length of residual control.
-The "metolachlor" product use rate would need to be increased by 50 percent to get the same activity as "S-metolachlor".
+Georgia research has shown that "metolachlor" products applied at the same rate as "S-metolachlor" product use rate would need to be increased by 50 percent to get the same activity as "S-metolachlor".